uoenoplab/xo/ceph/README.md

 ```bash
 dool -T --cpu -C total --output (filename).csv --noupdate
 ```
 Replace `filename` with the actual file name that you want.
 The output CSV file can be imported to any spreadsheet applications.
 The total CPU usage is `100 - idl` where `idl` is the column showing idle percentage.
 The `epoch` column shows the timestamp.
+To compare or to aggregate the values with other hosts, ensure to use the same time series by aligning the timestamp using the `epoch` columns.

 12. On the client host, specify the object request list with `export s3_objects_input_file=(path)`.